vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

-13. Arcās or Images are His avatāras or incar- nations enshrined in sacred temples such as Sri- Rangam, Venkatadri etc. The Kesava and other forms are mentioned by the wise as different Vyuhas.
+13. Arcās or Images are His avatāras or incarnations enshrined in sacred temples such as SriRangam, Venkatadri etc. The Kesava and other forms are mentioned by the wise as different Vyuhas.
 </details>